AzharMehmood4/os-simulation/README.md

 * Ms. Naveen Ahmed

-for guidance and learning resources throughout the project.
+for guidance and learning resources throughout Course.

 ```
 ```